spc-group/tiled-server/README.md

 ## Overview

-Run the *tiled* data server for the local beam line on workstation `SERVER`.
-Since this server provides open access, it is only accessible within the APS subnet.
+Run the *tiled* data server locally on workstation `SERVER`.
+Since this server provides open access, it is only accessible within the APS firewall.

 ## Startup